 - The average speed to send Bitcoin is 11 minutes.

-Bitcoin has many use-cases or applications that depend on the person that has purchased or been transferred the digital asset.
-The main purposes of Bitcoin include as an investment, a store of value (e.g. digital gold) and to transfer value to another person or business over the internet.
-Several companies that accept Bitcoin as payment for goods and services.
+Bitcoin has many use-cases or applications that depend on the person that has purchased or transferred the digital asset.
+The main purposes of Bitcoin include as an investment, as a store of value or recession-proof investment (e.g. digital gold) and to transfer value to another person or business over the internet.
+Several companies accept Bitcoin as payment for goods and services.
 A recent example is the social media company Twitter which has launched a new tipping feature.
 Users can gift money in the form of Bitcoin to Twitter accounts in the form of a tip.

 Bitcoin is a popular asset for investors instead of using it as a digital currency as it was originally intended in the whitepaper.
 Initially, users purchased Bitcoin to conduct anonymous online transactions on the dark web.
 However, as anonymity shifted away from Bitcoin using centralized cryptocurrency exchanges, investors that understand the fundamental aspects of limited supply and growing demand has altered the perception from a digital currency into an investable asset.